OGKevin/ultra-boost/README.md

 ## Tech used

-* Simple go application that only answers to `/metrics` (assume that this is a simple e-commerce app)
+* Simple go application that only answers to `/metrics`, `/-/ready` and `/-/healthy` (assume that this is a simple e-commerce app)
 * Drone CI: https://www.drone.io --> https://drone.ogkevin.nl/OGKevin/ultra-boost
 * Docker with buildkit: https://docs.docker.com/develop/develop-images/build_enhancements/ main reason is for cache
 * Terraform to provision cluster
+* Kustomize to generate k8s manifests

 ## Pipeline implementation

 Drone CI is being used as the pipeline instead of Jenkins.
 This is due to me having more experience with Drone than with Jenkins (and already having Drone server deployed).
 However, the principles and Ideas should be the same.

 On each Pull request, the tests and build must pass for it to be merged.
 PR builds will also be pushed.
+These can be used for review apps (This is not implemented in this task).
-On main branch, each commit will be tested, build, and pushed Drone build number, short commit hash, and pr number are used to create docker build tags.
+On main branch, each commit will be tested, build, and pushed Drone build number, short commit hash, and pr number are used to tag the images.
 Automatic deployment is disabled due to not having an automatic reversal.
 This means that while testing, building, and pushing are automated, the actual trigger for deployment is still manual.
 However, this is a simple command:

 ```